apollographql/apollo-link/docs/source/links/state.md

 ```

 Now that you've seen how easy it is to manage your local state in Apollo Client,
-let's dive deeper into how `apollo-link-state` updates & queries your local
+let's dive deeper into how `apollo-link-state` updates and queries your local
 data: the resolver map.

 <h2 id="resolver">Resolver map</h2>